About this item

 This is the best-loved modern translation of the Odyssey, and the only one admired as a great poem in English.
 Fitzgerald's supple verse is ideally suited to the story of Odysseus' long journey home after the Trojan War.
 Homer's tale of love, adventure, sensual pleasure, and danger reaches the English-language reader in all its glory.Book Synopsis

-The classic translation of The Odyssey, now in a deluxe paperback edition with a new introduction by Laura Slatkin and a new afterword by A. E. Stallings.
+This beloved, classic translation of The Odyssey by the renowned translator and poet Robert Fitzgerald has sold more than a million copies, and now appears in a gorgeous deluxe edition with a new foreword from Laura Slatkin and an afterword by A. E. Stallings.

 "A masterpiece . . .
 An Odyssey worthy of the original." --William Arrowsmith, The Nation